 Based on the three main components (or factors) of correlations among the variables inserted in Factor Analysis, all firms received a "score" for the PTEs identified.
 Such scores represent the level of correlation of each factor (or PTE) for each firm.
 Since there is a coefficient of correlation (or score) incident in each firm, the PTEs are not mutually exclusive In other words, the PTE scores are not constructed to compose groups or clusters of firms, but to indicate what is the predominant score (and therefore, the PTE) in each firm.
-For example, if firm 'X' receives a 4.26 score in PTE1, 0.42 in PTE2 and 0.30 in PTE3(8), the coefficients indicate that firm X is more engaged in technological effort based on a) Include only the foreign capital firms with 100 or more employees which have developed systematic or occasional R&D activities (454 cases)
+For example, if firm 'X' receives a 4.26 score in PTE1, 0.42 in PTE2 and 0.30 in PTE3(8), the coefficients indicate that firm X is more engaged in technological effort based on licensing than others strategies (imported capital goods acquisition or domestic assets oriented) and so on